u0953009/Binary-Classifier/README.md

-# Binary Image classifier using keras for Examining Robotic Grasp Success
+# Binary Image Classifier using Keras for Examining Robotic Grasp Success
      This classifier is a binary classifier which determines if a grasping try of the robotic hand is successful or not.

 ## Model description